superruzafa/visual-scala-reference/_en/functions/reduceRight.md

 }
 ~~~

-`reduceRight` applies a binary operator `op` to each element, going from right to left, and the previous `op` result.
-The first time `op` is applied it's fed with the two first elements.
+`reduceRight` applies the binary operator `op` to each element, going from right to left, and the previous `op` result.
+The first time `op` is applied it's fed with the last two elements.

 <figure class="diagram">
   <img src="images/reduceRight.svg" alt="reduceRight function">